st3v3nmw/obsidian-spaced-repetition/README.md

 #### Reviewing

 Open the file & review it.
-Once done, choose either the `Review: Easy` or the `Review: Hard` option on the file menu (the three dots):
+Once done, choose either the `Review: Easy` or the `Review: Hard` option on the file menu (the three dots).
+The `Easy` or `Hard` depend on how well you comprehend the material being reviewed.

 ![Reviewing - More Options](assets/more_options.png)